Rays beat Rangers 8-4 to end 4-game losing streak - Philly

 Nomar Mazara added a three-run shot in the eighth off reliever Chih-Wei Hu.

 C.J.
-Cron hit his second homer and Daniel Robertson connected for his first off Perez, who gave up seven runs and 10 hits in four innings.
+Cron hit his second homer and Daniel Robertson connected for his first off Perez.

 Rays third baseman Matt Duffy and Rangers shortstop Jurickson Profar left the game early with injuries.